One of the first questions we get asked is what exactly is a Paramedic and what do they do?

 We offer three courses in the emergency healthcare sector:

 Our nationally recognised paramedical pathway training provides a flexible and affordable training pathway to employment in the private sector, or as a stepping stone to university to study a Bachelor of Paramedic Science.
-APC offers you the opportunity to become a Paramedic/Medic, regardless of your educational background.
+APC offers you the opportunity to become an emergency healthcare practitioner, regardless of your educational background.
 We believe you should still pursue your goals even if your school or college grades have previously prevented you from following a career path you know you’d be good at.

 today, more than ever, anything is possible when you put your mind to it.
 With advances in online learning and teaching methodologies, it’s now easier than ever to fit study around your current lifestyle.
 A few of hours here and there each week is often all it takes to begin your studies.
 There’s no reason why you can not follow your dreams and become the person who saves lives and contributes to the well-being of their community.